KoxyG/KoxyG/README.md

 -->

 I am Progress Ochuko Eyaadah, better known as Koxy in the Blockchain development realm.
-I have a deep-rooted passion for crafting software solutions, I've journeyed through the tech landscape as a dedicated developer.
+I have a deep-rooted passion for crafting blockchain solutions, I've journeyed through the tech landscape as a dedicated developer.

 Outside the lines of code, I'm an avid follower of technology trends, always eager to absorb the latest advancements.
 I have a good history of excellence in development, a passion for knowledge sharing, and a deep appreciation for teamwork.
 I am resolute in my mission to shape the ever-evolving tech landscape.